Historical Encyclopedia of Western Australia

 The Historical Encyclopedia of Western Australia (HEWA) from the Centre for Western Australian History at the University of Western Australia was published in June 2009.
-Although work on it started in 2003, the idea within the university for an historical encyclopedia of Western Australia dates to the early 1990s.
+Although work on it started in 2003, the idea within the university for an historical encyclopaedia of Western Australia dates to the early 1990s.

 Context

-Two comparable earlier works are Cyclopedia of Western Australia by James Battye in 1912, and A New History of Western Australia by Tom Stannage in 1981.
+Two comparable earlier works are Cyclopedia of Western Australia by James Battye in 1912–1913, and A New History of Western Australia by Tom Stannage in 1981.